Large Model Accuracy Optimization Guide

 layernorm_compute_type

-Megatron is not configurable, need to check that implementations are consistent.
+Megatron is not configurable, needs to check that implementations are consistent.

 softmax_compute_type

-When MindSpore uses FlashAttention, the internal Softmax fix is calculated with FA.
+When MindSpore uses FA, the internal Softmax fix is calculated with FA.
+Type of calculation is configurable only for small arithmetic splicing implementations

 Megatron is not configurable, needs to check if the implementation is consistent.